On the Construction of Simply Connected Solvable Lie Groups: Conclusion

 \section{Conclusion}

-It seems possible that an explicit formula for the multiplication map $\mu$ in Theorem \StRef{L3M} can be given in terms of matrix exponentials but the author has not been able to find it.
-If this could be found then this would given an explicit formula for the multiplication map for any simply connected solvable Lie group given in closed form in terms of the structure constants.
+It seems possible that an explicit formula for the multiplication map for a simply connected solvable Lie group can be given in terms of the structure constants of the Lie algebra using the techniques developed in this paper, but the author has not been able to find it.

 \begin{bibdiv} \begin{biblist}

 \bib{anderson-fels:2005a}{article}{ author={Anderson, I. M.}, author={Fels, M. E.}, title={Exterior Differential Systems with Symmetry}, journal={Acta.
 Appl.
 Math.}, year={2005}, volume={87}, pages={3--31}, }